 In this part you will learn about basic 3D data visualization.
 In order to to do so, please try to follow the next steps, first downloading this and extracting to the Desktop:

 - How many points are in this file?
 What other fields can you recognize?
 You can exit from this view pressing Esc.
-Next, can you make up a point cloud from the xyzdata.xyz file in the /data/cog/2009 directory?
+Next, can you add new point to the a point cloud?
+Check out for the total number/width fields!

 - Should you need this PCD format in another one, compatible with major software tool?
 Please try yo see your options by entering pcl_pcd2ply or pcl_pcd2obj!
 Make sure that you use at least one of the above mentioned commands for a conversion, as you will need this in the next steps!

 In this part you can play around with different filters and segmentation options, using a 3D data processing pipeline.
 A short overview of this pipeline is here

 As you can see in this Figure, the output of one module is connected as input to another one, i.e. the voxel filter is linked to the passthrough filter which is providing the output for the plane segmentation.
 Thus we will have to analyze each step of this chain.
 To do so, please:

 - copy-paste into the catkin_ws/src the pcl_tutorial from the archive

 - change the exec mode of the cfg files with chmod +x *cfg